 On the summit attempt, most likely you will be wearing more layers than you did on any other part of the hike.
 On the night of the summit, your guides will discuss what you should wear and what to pack based on the expected weather conditions you will experience.
 Don’t be afraid to ask any questions at this briefing if there is anything that is unclear.

-Most commonly, people are comfortable wearing four layers on top and three layers on bottom.
+Most commonly, people are comfortable wearing four to six layers on top and three layers on bottom.

 On the bottom, the three layers typically consist of: long underwear, hiking pants, and waterproof pants.
 In some rare cases, you might need a fourth layer, fleece pants.
 Gaiters are optional as always but they do close the gap between your pants and shoes and therefore reduce the wind.